The Clear

 blood.
 Susie covered her mouth with her hands to keep the blood from falling

 weren't sure what had happened.
-When they saw the blood every
+People from the back of the room

 I wasted no time.
 I immediately rushed